litentry/heima/README.md

 </div>

-Litentry parachain is a substrate-based, EVM-compatible blockchain that connects to the relaychain (e.g. [Polkadot](https://polkadot.com/)) which ensures shared security and interoperability.
-It serves as the backbone of Litentry protocol:
+ Being evolved from Litentry, a substrate-based L1 blockchain,  **Heima Network** inherits its modularity, flexibility and security, which forms a solid ground for chain abstraction and cross-chain operations.
+It is also an EVM-compatible blockchain that connects to the relaychain (e.g. [Polkadot](https://polkadot.com/)) which ensures shared security and interoperability, which serves as the backbone of Heima Network:
-- LIT token native features: transfer, governance, staking ...
+- HEI token native features: transfer, governance, staking ...
 - Runtime logic such as enclave management, DID ...
 - parentchain of identity-worker, which is a TEE-based sidechain to achieve identity aggregation and crediential issuance without promising users' privacy
 - parentchain of bitacross-worker, which is a TEE-based offchain-worker to bridge assets across chains using native custodian and multisig